(03) 5593 2934 | Geelong & Camperdown · Telehealth Australia-wide

 Performance work is, often, sensitive.
 Patients who are public figures, in selection, in competition, or in roles with reputational exposure are seen the same way as any other patient — full clinical privacy under the Privacy Act 1988 and Health Records Act 2001.
 We do not publicise the patients we work with.
 We do not write case studies that could be identifying.
 We do not photograph patients on-site.

-For athletes under team or governing-body anti-doping arrangements: nothing in our standard programmes (qEEG, neurofeedback, HRV biofeedback, FNE, mind-body work, nutritional input) involves prohibited substances or methods.
+For athletes under team or governing-body anti-doping arrangements: nothing in our standard programs (qEEG, neurofeedback, HRV biofeedback, FNE, mind-body work, nutritional input) involves prohibited substances or methods.
 We can provide a written statement to that effect on request.

 A note on framing